Does a mini Bulldog appeal to you?

 The main health concern surrounding Bulldogs is the fact that they are brachycephalic.

 A brachycephalic breed is one that has a flat-face, like the Bulldog.

-While this is a cute and appealing characteristic to many, it brings with it a wealth of potential health issues that range from mild to life-threatening.
+It brings with it a wealth of potential health issues that range from mild to life-threatening.